All Episodes

 And we know that China was underreporting and purposely minimizing the real impact of what was going on there.

-Um and I just wanted to get their their take on this because we have the health secretary Azar, you know, in the Center for Disease Control and director of National Center for Immunization and Respiratory Disease and every American agency is doing their thing.
+And I just wanted to get their take on this because we have the health secretary, Azar, you know, in the Center for Disease Control and director of National Center for Immunization and Respiratory Disease.

-But I just I always worry that you know, by the time we find out it's too late.
+But I just, I always worry that, you know, by the time we find out, it's too late.

-Uh welcome back, guys.
+Welcome back, guys.

 Dr. Umber, what do you think?

-Um, you know, especially when it starts off with some misinformation.
+You know, I think it's a serious concern, especially when it starts off with some misinformation.

-Um, but but thankfully I think the response has been appropriate.
+But thankfully, I think the response has been appropriate.

-Um so that's that's more reassuring.
+So that's more reassuring.

 Okay.